-5.62 A number of opportunity sites have been identified through the study, which we believe would be suitable for redevelopment/ refurbishment, change of use.
+5.63 A number of opportunity sites have been identified through the study, which we believe would be suitable for redevelopment/ refurbishment, change of use.
 Here we identify those projects, and how they might be brought forward in line with the themes above:

-Site Ref Ownership Opportunity Rainhall Road Car Park (Long Stay) A PBC Re-configured surface car parking to make more efficient use of space to gain more parking spaces.
-To also include small active travel hub / pod linked to LCWIP and active travel corridors.
-To include cycle route through В PBC Residential redevelopment with under-croft car parking.
-To include cycle route through My Dentist С PBC Site in Council ownership which could be redeveloped to provide new residential close to open space and town centre amenities.
-Consideration could be given to general housing or specialist (including older persons) if an alternative location can be found for the existing tenant in the core of the centre.
-Current building is single storey new scheme could include additional floors.
-Former Barnoldswick Clinic D NHS Residential development providing a mix of housing typologies close to the town centre.
-Former post office buildings Е Private ownership Commercial or mixed use development with commercial on ground floor with residential apartments above.
+Site Ref Ownership Opportunity Rainhall Road Car Park (Long Stay) A PBC Westerns end: Re-configured surface car parking to make more efficient use of space to gain more parking spaces.
+To also include small active travel hub / pod linked to LCWIPs and active travel corridors.
+To include cycle route through. В PBC Redevelopment suitable for a number of uses (e.g. health centre or community uses) with under-croft car parking.
+To include cycle route through.
+Former Barnoldswick Clinic С Carlson Filtration Ltd. Opportunity for employment/business workspace development.
+Former post office buildings D Private ownership Commercial or mixed use development with commercial on ground floor with residential apartments above.
 Refurbishment and conversion could be explored or redevelopment on a similar type of footprint.
 Opportunity to introduce scale and height to define key junction within the town centre.
-One Stop Shop & former Morley Foot Clinic F Bampton Property Group Ltd & Town Council Mixed use development, with ground floor retail / commercial and residential above.
+One Stop Shop & former Morley Foot Clinic Е Bampton Property Group Ltd & Town Council Mixed use development, with ground floor retail / commercial and residential above.
 Either through building refurbishment or site redevelopment.
-Former Bank Buildings 1 Westmond Ltd Refurbishment to support commercial use Old warehouse buildings onto St. James' Square 2 Unknown Refurbished to bring back into use as entrepreneurial workshop / flexible workspace Distribution yard and Barlick Art and Crafts Drop- in Studio X Privately owned Residential redevelopment and retention of historic warehouse and Arts & Crafts Studio Single storey garages along Υ PBC owned site Potential to redevelop with residential and public access to the riverside Single storey structure and yard Z Unknown Potential to redevelop with residential and public access to the riverside
+Former Bank Buildings 1 Westmond Ltd Refurbishment to support commercial use.
+Old warehouse buildings onto St. James' Square 2 Unknown Refurbished to bring back into use as entrepreneurial workshop / flexible workspace.
+Former St Andrew's Methodist Church heritage building 3 Barnoldswick Learning and Cultural Trust Refurbishment of the former heritage building to bring it back into active use.
+It is understood that the current owners are looking to refurbish as a mosque and raising money to undertake the required works.

-Opportunity sites cont.
+Opportunity sites continued

-5.63 The redevelopment and refurbishment of opportunity sites will enhance the local built environment and will drive economic outputs and outcomes through the provision of commercial floorspace driving productivity growth, job creation and the increased vitality and resilience of local businesses and services.
+5.64 The redevelopment and refurbishment of opportunity sites will enhance the local built environment and will drive economic outputs and outcomes through the provision of commercial floorspace driving productivity growth, job creation and the increased vitality and resilience of local businesses and services.
 The delivery of new or improved residential units will deliver increased energy efficiency, changes in perceptions of place and improved experience for all users of the town centre.

-5.64 Improvements to inclusion and accessibility through new or improved car parking and active travel infrastructure will support access to employment opportunities, drive greater town centre footfall, and improve the vitality and resilience of local businesses and services.
+5.65 Improvements to inclusion and accessibility through new or improved car parking and active travel infrastructure will support access to employment opportunities, drive greater town centre footfall, and improve the vitality and resilience of local businesses and services.

-Thematic Grouping Indicative Outputs Indicative Outcomes Local Built Environment New or improved residential units Public realm created or improved Public amenities/facilities created, improved or relocated Floorspace rationalised Community space created or improved Commercial space created or improved Heritage buildings renovated/restored Sites cleared Dilapidated buildings improved Change in perception of place Improved experience for residents, businesses and visitors Change in business investment Change in productivity and pay Change in employment rate Change in vacancy rate Improved vitality and resilience of local businesses and services Increased energy efficiency Inclusion and Accessibility New or improved car parking spaces Improved active travel connections Improved access to employment opportunities Greater town centre footfall Improved vitality and resilience of local businesses and services Greater participation in exercise and outdoor activities Better health and wellbeing outcomes
+Thematic Grouping Indicative Outputs Indicative Outcomes Local Built Environment New or improved residential units Public realm created or improved Public amenities/facilities created, improved or relocated Floorspace rationalised Community space created or improved Commercial space created or improved Heritage buildings renovated/restored Sites cleared Dilapidated buildings improved Change in perception of place Improved experience for residents, businesses and visitors Change in business investment Change in productivity and pay Change in employment rate Change in vacancy rate Improved vitality and resilience of local businesses and services Increased energy efficiency Inclusion and Accessibility New or improved car parking spaces Improved active travel connections Improved access to employment opportunities Greater town centre footfall Improved vitality and resilience of local businesses and services Greater participation in exercise and outdoor activities Better health and well-being outcomes

+CHAPTER SIX

-CHAPTER SIX Delivery framework
+Delivery framework